skyQuiz/skyQuiz/README.md

 ### Hi there 👋

+I make stuff for the internet.
+Doesn't mean it has to be good.
 <!--
 **skyQuiz/skyquiz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.